CardiacModelling/VoltageClampModel/README.md

 ### Results

+#### Section 3: Validating the mathematical model with electrical model cell experiments
 [model-cell-experiments](./model-cell-experiments): Application of the voltage-clamp experiment model to electrical model cell experiments.

+It contains results and code to reproduce Figures 4, 5; Table 2; Figures S4, S5; Tables S1, S2.

+#### Section 4: Application to variability in CHO-hERG1a patch-clamp data
 [syn-same-kinetics](./syn-same-kinetics): Synthetic studies with the voltage-clamp experiment model.

+It contains results and code to reproduce Figure S6.

 [fit-same-kinetics](./fit-same-kinetics): Application of the voltage-clamp experiment model to data in [hERGRapidCharacterisation](https://github.com/CardiacModelling/hERGRapidCharacterisation).

+It contains results and code to reproduce Figures 7, 8; Figures S7, S8, S9; Tables S3, S4.

 ### Supporting files